jacobjove/deploy-docker-ssh/README.md

 # Deploy Docker container
-This [action](https://docs.github.com/en/actions) pulls a Docker image (and any necessary files) to a remote server via an SSH connection, optionally runs additional commands on the server, and starts up the container(s).
+This [action](https://docs.github.com/en/actions) pulls a Docker image (and any necessary files) to a remote server, optionally runs additional commands on the server, and starts up the container(s).

 ## Inputs